 Molecules are described in various ways, including the following.
 Molecular classes, such as AB2E3 are very concise summaries of the shape of a molecule and can be used to determine the electron domain geometry and molecular domain geometry for that particular molecule.
 In this notation an A is used to represent the central atom, the B is used to represent a bonded electron pair and the subscript determines the number of these pairs, and the E is used to represent a lone pair of electrons and its subscript shows the number of these pairs.
 For this notation, the subscripts of B and E should always sum to the number of electron pairs of the central atom.
 Electron domain geometry is the overall shape of the central atom's electrons, making no significant distinction between bonded and lone pairs.
 Molecules with central atoms with 2,3,4,5 and 6 electron pairs are classified as linear, trigonal planar, tetrahedral, trigonal bipyramidal and octahedral, respectively.
 The molecular domain geometry of a molecule is a sub set of its electron domain geometry and are determined by the number of lone pairs within the original structure.
 A site I used to review these different shapes is listed below.

-Two models we used in class in order to show
+Two models we used in class in order to show the interactions of the valence electrons |

 A significant point was made this week that in VSEPR models the lone pairs of the central atom are significantly large than bonded pairs, as a result of the forces on them.
 This means that the lone pairs of the molecule will repel other pairs farther than the bonded pairs.
 In turn, the molecule retains its overall molecular domain geometry, while the angles involved in these shapes become much more complicated, straying from clean numbers such as 90, 120, 180 and 109.5.
 Instead, without further calculations, you may only estimate that it will be slightly more or less than these original numbers.
 I hope that sometime in the future we will be able to calculate these angles more precisely.